ROCm/HIP/docs/user_guide/programming_manual.md

 The per-thread default stream can be enabled via adding a compilation option, "-fgpu-default-stream=per-thread".

 And users can explicitly use "hipStreamPerThread" as per-thread default stream handle as input in API commands.
-There are test codes as examples in the link (https://github.com/ROCm/hip-tests/tree/develop/catch/unit/streamperthread).
+There are test codes as examples in the [link](https://github.com/ROCm/hip-tests/tree/develop/catch/unit/streamperthread).

 ## Use of Long Double Type